Skip to main content

 Progesterone is often prescribed as an oral capsule taken at bedtime.
 Its decline is one of the earliest markers of perimenopause and is linked to sleep disturbances, anxiety, and mood swings.
 Its therapeutic effects are often felt quite rapidly.
 Because of its interaction with GABA receptors in the brain, progesterone has a calming, sedative-like effect.

-Many women report a significant improvement in within the first few days to a week of starting therapy.
+Many women report a significant improvement in sleep quality within the first few days to a week of starting therapy.
 This restoration of restful sleep can single-handedly resolve much of the daytime fatigue and irritability associated with perimenopause.
 The mood-stabilizing effects also become apparent within the first few weeks.

 Low-dose Testosterone Cypionate, administered as a weekly subcutaneous injection, addresses symptoms like low libido, persistent fatigue, mental fog, and a decreased sense of vitality.
 Because the dose is much lower than for men, the timeline for physical changes like muscle mass is more extended and subtle.
 However, the impact on energy, mood, and libido can be felt within the first 4 to 8 weeks, providing a significant boost to overall wellness.